Our Mission: To provide outdoor enrichment programs to youth with blindness and low vision

 JAKE MORRILL (Treasurer) is founder and president of Generation to Generation Leadership Coaching, which helps family businesses in East Tennessee and Western Carolina get better at managing challenging relationships and decisions.
 His background includes ministry, family therapy, military chaplaincy, and non-profit management.
 As a young adult, Jake worked with teens with blindness and visual impairment and is proud to be connected to BRAVO Asheville, helping to make that kind of difference in young lives again.

-LIZA RUTHERFORD (Member at Large) is a choreographer from Dandridge, TN, and is the homeschool mom of two girls, Campbell and Harris, and wife to Mike.
+LIZA RUTHERFORD (Secretary) is a choreographer from Dandridge, TN, and is the homeschool mom of two girls, Campbell and Harris, and wife to Mike.
 Campbell was born blind, and suddenly the Rutherfords were immersed in the deep waters of acquiring an education for a braille reader in a rural Appalachian community.
 Early in that journey, they settled on homeschooling and found Jay as they searched for resources.
 His programs, instruction, and networking became a huge part of Campbell's education and contributed directly to her now thriving in Cambridge as an applied mathematics major at Harvard.
 Liza believes that all blind and visually impaired kids deserve to be challenged and encouraged through resources like BRAVO offers.
 In her free time, she enjoys yoga, dancing, reading, knitting, cooking, seeing shows, and back-porch-sitting in the hills of East Tennessee.